 Any paper that does not contain any adhesive, glue, acid, coloring, or chemicals is considered bird-safe.
 Examples of bird-safe paper include computer paper, newspaper, butcher paper, and toilet paper.
 Most toilet paper rolls and cardboards contain adhesives and should be avoided unless stated otherwise.

-Now you know some bird-safe paper examples, continue reading as I list out clearly what can or cannot be used so you can be assured that your bird isn’t chewing on anything toxic.
+Now you know some bird-safe paper examples, continue reading as I list out clearly what paper can or cannot be used.
 I’ll also cover some FAQs.
-Read on to find out more!
+Read on!

 Importance of Choosing Bird-Safe Paper

 Before I cover the types of bird-safe papers in detail, let me quickly mention how important is it that you choose the right bird-safe paper!

 I am deeply concerned about this as I don’t want you to make the same mistake as some bird owners online who lost their feathered friends… Excuse my frankness about this, but I’d rather be direct about it and protect your birds.